-As The Backpack Guide, I’m always looking for new trails and wildernesses to explore and I’m also interested in the experiences of others in the wild.
+I’m always looking for new trails and wildernesses to explore and I’m also interested in the experiences of others in the wild.
 If there is one thing I am sure of it’s that we can all spend more time enjoying and connecting with Nature.

-I hope you’ve enjoyed this review and I’d love to hear your feedback in the comments section below.
+I hope you’ve enjoyed this review and I’d love to hear your feedback in the comments below.
 I’ll be quick to reply to any questions, comments, or concerns you feel like sharing!

 Side note: If you’ve got your foundation in place and you’re interested in other product reviews, be sure to check out my Outdoor Gear and Backpack Reviews pages for reviews on water filters, tents, hiking shoes, trekking poles, and backpacks from brands like Kelty, REI, Gregory, and more.
 Also, check out my Tips and Trails page for more hiking tips and trail recommendations!

 Take Care of your Feet!

 I can really relate to this article, not because I go hiking for miles and miles but because I garden so much, gardening is my job , I am on my feet pretty much all day so I need a firm foundation by way of footwear.
 Comfortable, sturdy boots and warm, comfortable socks.
 If my feet are cold in winter fo4 example then I am cold all over, if they’re warm then the rest of me is warm.

 I don’t think a lot of people realise the impact and wear and tear we put on our whole body through our feet, they should be protected as much as possible.

 I am sure some of the socks you mention would be ideal for people who are working outdoors, or on their feet for long periods of time, not just for hard core hikers.